spatialos/sdk-for-unity/docs/tutorials/recipes/command.md

 # Implementing a command with the Unity SDK

 This recipe shows how to define and implement a [command (SpatialOS documentation)](https://docs.improbable.io/reference/13.0/shared/glossary#command) with the Unity SDK.

-We'll use the example of a game where players can take damage from the spells of wizards (similar to the [Wizards](../../get-started/tour.md) project).
+We'll use the example of a game where players can take damage from the spells of wizard characters.
 The taking of damage is implemented by wizards invoking a command that applies damage to the player's entity.

 ## 1. Define the schema

 Commands are defined as part of a component, in schema.

 The first component to define is `Combat`, in the file `Combat.schema`, which wizard entities have: